 The Ten Principles, which were originally developed to give Burning Man-related events a framework for what they were doing, have become the definition of a growing cultural movement with the festival as its foundation.
-“We've found over time that a pretty good litmus test to help frame what might be a Burning Man experience,” Goodell explains.
+“We've found over time that [the principles are] a pretty good litmus test to help frame what might be a Burning Man experience,” Goodell explains.
 And each of the projects listed here has supported those principles in its own way.

 Burning Man – and its new, nonprofit entity, the Burning Man Project – will continue to support new ideas that build on those principles – but you don't need Burning Man's permission to start your own thing.
 All you need is the knowledge that there's good work to be done out there, and that you can be the one to do it – which ultimately may have less to do with an art festival, and more to do with the bravery to make change.